Wechsler Individual Achievement Test

 The Wechsler Individual Achievement Test Second Edition (WIAT-II; Wechsler, 2005) assesses the academic achievement of children, adolescents, college students and adults, aged 4 through 85.
 The test enables the assessment of a broad range of academics skills or only a particular area of need.
 The WIAT-II is a revision of the original WIAT (The Psychological Corporation), and additional measures.
 There are four basic scales: Reading, Math, Writing and Oral Language.
 Within these scales there is a total of 9 sub-test scores.

 History

-The first WIAT was published in 1992 and it was standardised in UK and published as the word, "WOND and WOLD".
+The first WIAT was published in 1992 and it was standardized in UK and published as the word, "WOND and WOLD".
 It was revised in 2001 and followed by the UK version in 2005.
 Each revision has brought with it several updates and changes.
 The WIAT-II contains the basic contacademically.

 There are a small number of differences made between the versions of the subtests in the UK and US.
 These include changes in the picture items, replacing of Americanisms and simple spelling differences.
 The WIAT-III US edition was published in 2009 for use with those aged 4 till 50 years and 11 months.
 It includes 16 subtests which is divided into Oral Reading, Math Fluency and Early Reading Skills.